nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The quiz can be scored for each individual quiz session.
 The scoring data will be written into the storage file after the quiz session is completed.
 A quiz session is complete if and only if the message indicating the end of quiz is displayed in the GUI window.
-The following activity diagrams summarize how the score is recorded generated along with each quiz session.
+The following activity diagrams summarize how the score is generated and recorded along with each quiz session.

 ![QuizScoringSequenceDiagram](images/QuizScoringSequenceDiagram-How_is_score_produced_with_quiz__.png)